-- Using the nonrecursive rule, Prolog has to prove parent(julia, barbara), but this fails. - Now it uses the recursive rule.
-It inserts the data from the query and finds that it has to prove parent(julia, Y) ∧ ancestor(Y, barbara). - Thus, it first finds the parents of julia, and then processes the recursive calls: - ancestor(eric, barbara). - ancestor(fiona, barbara).
+- Using the nonrecursive rule, Prolog has to prove parent(julia, bianca), but this fails. - Now it uses the recursive rule.
+It inserts the data from the query and finds that it has to prove parent(julia, Y) ∧ ancestor(Y, bianca). - Thus, it searches for the parents of julia (eric and fiona), and processes the recursive calls: - ancestor(eric, bianca).